 Give your Saint Patrick’s Day a festive twist with this flavorful arugula and cheddar quiche.
 It’s the perfect way to bring some healthy greens into the day’s celebrations.

-In this recipe, arugula is cooked with the cream and then puréed to make a striking bright green custard.
+Arugula is cooked with cream in this recipe and then puréed to make a striking bright green custard.
 The peppery greens cut through the rich, creamy quiche filling and a layer of sharp Dubliner cheddar (one of our favorites) sends the whole thing over the top!

 Arugula and Cheddar Quiche